xmrea/AllSubTranslate/README.md

 ### Note

-This script translates subtitles from Detect Language to Turkish.
+This script translates subtitles from Auto Detect Language to Turkish.